-Each component of the Financial Statements serves a special and useful purpose and helps various stakeholders understand the financial health of the business in a more simplified manner and make better decisions either an investor or a lender and so on.
+Each component of the Financial Statements serves a unique and useful purpose and helps various stakeholders understand the business’s financial health in a more simplified manner and make better decisions, either an investor or a lender, and so on.

-- Balance sheet statement has its utility lies in showing the position of the business on a particular date.
+- The balance sheet statement has its utility lies in showing the position of the business on a particular date.

-- Income Statement, on the other hand, shows the performance of the business during the year and provide a more granular view thereby complementing Balance Sheet.
+- On the other hand, the income statement shows the performance of the business during the year and provides a more granular view, thereby complementing the Balance Sheet.

-- Statement of changes in Equity shows how equity capital changed during the accounting period and helps stakeholders understand the Owners perspective.
+- The statement of changes in Equity shows how equity capital changed during the accounting period and helps stakeholders understand the Owner’s perspective.

-- Cash flow Statement provides information about the company’s cash receipts and cash payments during an accounting period which provides meaningful information to analyze the liquidity, solvency and financial flexibility of the business.
+- A cash flow statement provides information about the company’s cash receipts and cash payments during an accounting period, which provides meaningful information to analyze the business’s liquidity, solvency, and financial flexibility.

 This has been a guide to Components of Financial Statements.
-Here we discuss the top 4 components of financial statements (income statement, balance sheet, cash flows, statement of changes in equity) with its format and explanation.
+Here we discuss the top 4 components, including income statement, balance sheet, cash flows, statement of changes in Equity with its format, and explanation.
 You may learn more about accounting from the following articles –